RealistikDash/PyMyMC/README.md

 # PyMyMC
 A simple Minecraft Launcher made in Python.
-Made by RealistikDash.
+An old codebase from when I was learning Python that should not be representative of my current skill.

 ![UI Show](https://i.imgur.com/vB8Shu5.png)

 # Installation
-Unlike my other projects, the setup for this is very easy.
-It only requires one command.
+Installation only requires one command.
 - Get Python 3.6 or above.

-- Open CMD in the diretory where you extracted the files.
+- Open CMD in the diretory where you have extracted the files.

-- Do pip install -r requirements.txt
+- Run pip install -r requirements.txt

 - Run launcher.py

 And that's it!

 # Features
-This launcher allows you access *some* of the features the normal Minecraft launcher does.
+This launcher allows you to access *some* of the features the normal Minecraft launcher does.
 This includes but is not limited to:

 - Downloading Minecraft (all versions supported by the normal launcher)